cfengine/cfbs/JSON.md

 The type of a project is specified in a top-level `type` key in `cfbs.json`.
 There are 3 types of projects:

-* For building a policy set you create a project with type `policy-set`.
+* `policy-set`: For projects which build a policy set (which will be deployed to a hub).
   This is the default when running `cfbs init`, and what most users encounter when first using the tool and CFEngine.
-  You then need to use the top-level `build` key to specify which modules to use in `cfbs build`.
+  You then need to use the `build` key to specify which modules to use in `cfbs build`.
-* The index of all available modules for `cfbs add <module-name>` has type `index`.
+* `index`: For defining an index of all available modules for `cfbs add <module-name>`.
   The available modules must be in a dictionary in the `index` field.
   By default, [this index available in GitHub](https://github.com/cfengine/build-index/blob/master/cfbs.json) is used.
-* When developing your own reusable modules to use in other projects, `module` type is used.
+* `module`: For developing your own reusable modules to use in other projects.

 When `cfbs` is using the default index and when we build the [build.cfengine.com](https://build.cfengine.com) website, we use a separate [`versions.json`](https://github.com/cfengine/build-index/blob/master/versions.json) file to keep track of all the versions of modules, their tarballs and checksums.
 When contributors edit the index ([like this](https://github.com/cfengine/build-index/pull/465/files)), an automated PR is generated to make the appropriate edit to `versions.json` ([like this](https://github.com/cfengine/build-index/pull/466/files)), (after downloading and uploading the module), so users don't have to update `versions.json` manually.